Test Engine glossary

 Flaky test

 A flaky test is a test that produce inconsistent or unreliable results, despite being run in the same code and environment.
-Flaky tests are usually identified following a number of runs which are executed as part of pipeline builds, such as those of a Buildkite pipeline.
+Flaky tests are identified via workflows.

-Learn more about flaky tests in Flaky test management.
+Learn more about flaky tests in reduce flaky tests.

 Managed test